yan073/visualtag/colouring chemical cells.md

 Step 3, pick the first cell index (it is 0 here) from the leaves array ```leaves```, go to step 4, start colouring it.

 Step 4, If the given cell index is not in the array ```colored```, go to step 5 to find a suitable colour for it.
-Otherwise, go to step 10.
+Otherwise, go to step 9 to get the next cell to colour.

 Step 5, If the value of ```color_option``` is greater than zero, then the colour for this cell is reserved, use this value as the selected colour for this cell, set the values of ```color_option``` as -1 to remove the reserved colour option, go to step 8.
 Otherwise, go to step 6 to get a suitable colour for this cell.